muffin-rewards/lambda-ig-mentions/README.md

 If the promoter id is missing returns `422`.

-Any unexcepted error returns `500`.
+Any unexpected error returns `500`.

 If everything is ok returns `200`.